xmaeltht/xmael-clair/README.md

-# ClaiR - C Language Analysis in Rascal
+# Clair - C Language Analysis in Rascal

 ClaiR provides a mapping from the Eclipse CDT open C and C++ front-end to a Rascal M3 model for further processing.